trymkyvaag/CS5100_FinalProject_Joshi_Liu_Kyvaag/README.md

 ## Miscellaneous notes
-Its important to note that in order to run previous models (before vector normalization), you have to check out that particular branch which first introduced it and then run `replay.py`
+Its important to note that in order to run previous models (before vector normalization), you have to check out that particular branch which first introduced it and then run `replay.py` of that branch which is built for it.
+Example.
+- For most recent use `main`
+- For our first basic implementation checkout `4-we-hitting-the-gym-baby`
+- For non optuna checkout `5-first-take-at-a-good-reward-function`
+- For optuna checkout `6-optuna-vs-norma`
+- For curriculum checkout `currLearn`
 ---